-When required by the application, the F3851 PSU may be replaced by an F3852 Dynamic Memory Interface (DMI) or F3853 Static Memory Interface (SMI).
+When required by the application, the F3851 PSU may be replaced by an F3853 Static Memory Interface (SMI).
 Both of these devices interpret control signals output by the F3850 and generate the standard address and control signals required by off-the-shelf dynamic and static memory devices.